 HANDCRAFTED SINCE 1972 At American Hat Makers every detail is important.
 Every stitch, design choice and material selection is made with conscious and deliberate thought to bring you the highest quality hats made in America.

 The effects of people living longer have both social and economics impacts.

 In 2015, a study conducted by the Centers for Disease Control and Prevention, the National Center for Health Statistics, and the U.S. Department of Health and Human Services made a startling discovery.
-The data balanced the good news of baby boomers living longer with the bad news of deteriorating health for seniors between the ages of 55 and 64.
+The data balanced the good news of baby boomers living longer with the bad news of deteriorating health for seniors.

-So, how can baby boomers live longer than their ancestors just 10 years prior, while exhibiting much poorer health?
-The same study found that baby boomers are taking far more medication than those ancestors.
+The same study showed that baby boomers are taking far more medication than their predecessors.
 The heavy use of medication to prevent and control diabetes and cholesterol were highlighted as two big medicinal advances that are making a difference in human longevity.

-Healthier lifestyles at younger ages would naturally lead to a healthier population of elderly people.
-Most of them would be able remain independent and mobile until a much older age, which would place less stress on their younger family members.
+Healthier lifestyles at younger ages would result in a healthier population of elderly people.
+Most of them could remain independent and mobile until a much older age, placing less stress on their younger family members.

-Healthier people living longer can also work to a later age, allowing them to earn their own money and contribute to society for a longer period of time.
-This would contribute to healthier emotional states for the elderly population in general.
+Healthier people living longer can work and earn their own money and contribute to society for a longer period of time.

 While there are some valid concerns about people living longer, it would seem that improved health is a logical step towards mitigating those concerns.
 If we all choose to take care of our bodies, longer lives will be a blessing to everyone!